ganeshsinghyadav/fvalle1.github.io/index.md

 I'm also available on [Telegram](https://telegram.me/Filippo_Valle).

 ## ALICE experiment at CERN
-I [contribute](https://github.com/gabrielefronze/alice-MTR-utils/graphs/contributors) to [https://github.com/gabrielefronze/alice-MTR-utils](https://github.com/gabrielefronze/alice-MTR-utils), a series of utilities to generate plot in an automatic way.
+I [contribute](https://github.com/gabrielefronze/alice-MTR-utils/graphs/contributors) to [https://github.com/gabrielefronze/alice-MTR-utils](https://github.com/gabrielefronze/alice-MTR-utils), a series of utilities to generate plots in an automatic way.

 ## Cosmic Rays
 I made a project called *Analisi di raggi cosmici con Supercomputer* during High school.

-I developed code to make a montecarlo simulation of interaction of cosmic rays with atmoshpere, code was developed using *openMP*.
+I developed code to make a montecarlo simulation about interaction of cosmic rays with atmoshpere, code was developed using *openMP*.
 I ran it on a multiprocessor machine.

 You may find [more information](http://www.slideshare.net/FilippoValle2/tesina-analisi-di-raggi-cosmici-e-supercomputer) about this research.